 Current recipients of the VCAL Achievement Awards

-Many of Victoria's best and brightest students were recognised at the VCAL Achievement Awards that took place at the Deakin Edge, Federation Square, on Monday 29 April 2019.
+Many of Victoria's best and brightest students, teachers and partner organisations were recognised at the VCAL Achievement Awards that took place on-line on Tuesday 28 April 2020.

 Outstanding Achievement – Elaya Carbone, Monbulk College

-Outstanding Achievement – Ashlee Fisher, Cranbourne East Secondary College
+Outstanding Achievement – Jack Ramsay, Broadford Secondary College

-Personal Development Skills – Rebekah Lear, Goroke P-12 College
+Personal Development Skills – Kellie Wood, Lavalla Catholic College

 Koorie Student Achievement

-VCAL Teacher of the Year – Melanie Brooks, Lakeview Senior College
+VCAL Teacher of the Year – Bobbie Evans, Emmanuel College

 VCAL is a hands-on senior secondary certificate of education that provides students with practical work-related experience, and develops literacy, numeracy, and personal skills.
 The certificate is a pathway to many careers and educational opportunities.
 VCAL students have gone on to start small businesses, change careers or pursue further study at a TAFE or university.

-The VCAA congratulates all of the VCAL Achievement Award winners from the 2019 ceremony.
+The VCAA congratulates all the VCAL Achievement Award winners from the 2020 ceremony.

 VCAL Achievement Awards Student Speech